vonschappler/OnlineCourses/README.md

 This course, lectured by Jonas Schmedtmann, teaches the basics of webdesing, using the technologies HTML5 and CSS.

-The code of this course can be found [here](https://github.com/vonschappler/Web-Design-HTML5-css).
+Thos course has no programming code, but the notes about it can be found [here](https://github.com/vonschappler/Web-Design-HTML5-css).

 <hr>